Investments in advanced utility locating and mapping technology steered formerly excavation-centric company toward a fresh start.

 It would make sense that old utility records would show the locations of utility lines, but that’s usually not the case.
 Most records show utility lines only as they were designed, not as they actually were installed, and there’s usually big differences between the two, because contractors deviate from the design when necessary.
 “The differences between the two can be shocking,” Nick says.

 Military bases are particularly complicated.
 In addition to the typical utility lines, bases might also have steam, oil, communications and compressed-air lines.
 “It’s usually everything you can imagine, times two,” Nick says.
 The stakes are high at such facilities, adds Pat, because they also include things like secure communication lines.
 “If you hit a fiber-optic cable on a naval base, you’ve got a problem,” he says.
 “There’s a huge cost involved if something goes wrong.”
-Moreover, at least three days ahead of a job, AEI has to submit the radio frequencies it plans to use so that military officials can ensure none of the frequencies will detonate ordinance on the bases.
+Moreover, at least three days ahead of a job, AEI has to submit the radio frequencies it plans to use so that military officials can ensure none of the frequencies will detonate ordnance on the bases.

 Looking ahead, the Aubins expect to see continued growth as demand intensifies for replacing aging underground infrastructure.
 Excavation safety will also continue to play a role in driving growth.
 “If contractors know they can dig safely, there’s value there,” Pat says.
 “There’s a lot of liability if they don’t do their due diligence.